 There’s a coup happening in your bathroom, led by dozens of electric beauty gadgets just begging to turn you into Charlize Theron.
 And in an age where we use our phones to fetch a cab and turn living rooms into massage parlors and exercise classes, it’s not surprising.
 The technology takeover of the beauty industry is in full effect and there are just so many at-home devices.
 But how do they work?
 And which ones are worth trying?
 We’re particularly interested in at-home LED acne treatments, and which devices provide the best zap for your cash.
-We already know we love the Baby Quasar Red Light for anti-aging, if NASA is using it it’s good enough for us.
-But what about LED light for acne?
+We already know we love the Baby Quasar Red Light for anti-aging: if NASA is using it it’s good enough for us.
+But what about blue light for acne?

 Setting Expectations: In-Office Vs. At-Home Results

 First, it’s important to have realistic expectations.
 At-home devices can’t be as strong as those operated by dermatologists, because if they were, you could do more harm than good.
 So in order to make these beauty gadgets safe for at-home amateurs, they have to be weaker, which means it will take longer to see results and the results most likely won’t be as dramatic as what you’d get from an in-office treatment.

 But that doesn’t mean they don’t have their place in a modern-day skincare regimen.
 For starters, these devices can help maintain results that you’d get from cosmetic treatments, such as Clear + Brilliant, IPL, or a peel.
 Also, many devices operate with gentle vibration, giving your skin a boosting massage.